oisdk/team-software-project/CONTRIBUTING.md

 ## Target Audience

 This document is geared towards developers interested in contributing code to this project.
-It is **not** intended to be read by end-users of the software, those interested in the software architecture, or operators who are deploying the software.
+While not directed towards end-users and operators deploying the software, those interested may find it's worth reading this document to get a feel for how changes are made to code in this project.

 ## Document Scope